 One Safeguard Doesn’t Make it Safe (Safety Talk)

 A lot of time and effort is spent every single day to keep workplaces incident-free and employees healthy.
-There are many different challenges to address to be able achieve this.
+There are many different challenges to address to be able to achieve this.
 Many different things could go wrong during a work task or throughout a day that can result in injury to employees.
-Because of this fact it is important to realize that achieving a safe workplace is combination of many different efforts and not just any single action or safeguard.
+Because of this fact, it is important to realize that achieving a safe workplace is a combination of many different efforts and not just any single action or safeguard.

 Some individuals have the “good enough” mindset when it comes to implementing safeguards during their work tasks.
-When these individuals setup for their work tasks and carry them out, they do the bare minimum or just above the minimum.
+When these individuals set up for their work tasks and carry them out, they do the bare minimum or just above the minimum.
 For example, they may have the mindset that as long as they are wearing their PPE that is good enough for the task at hand.
-In reality there may be three or four more safeguards that need to be put into place to be sure that the task will be performed safely.
+In reality, there may be three or four more safeguards that need to be put into place to be sure that the task will be performed safely.

 Safety is a Combination of Many Actions